Xgl: Competitors

 Microsoft developed a similar technology based on DirectX, named the DWM, as part of its Windows Vista operating system.
 This technology was first shown publicly at Microsoft's October 2003 PDC.

 Availability

 As of May 2006, the Xgl X Server (and related components including the Compiz compositing manager and associated graphical config tools) ships as a non-default in one major Linux distribution, SUSE 10.1, and is included in Frugalware Linux or SUSE Linux Enterprise Desktop 10.
 Xgl can be set up fairly easily for Ubuntu 6.06 LTS (Dapper Drake) and 6.10 (Edgy Eft) and for Freespire with binary packages from unofficial repositories.
 Xgl is also available as an overlaid package in Gentoo Linux, and as a PKGBUILD for Arch Linux.

 Mandriva Linux 2007 includes official packages to run Compiz, using Xgl and AIGLX.
 Mandriva provides drak3d, a tool to configure a 3D Desktop in two clicks.

 Ubuntu 6.10 "Edgy Eft" and later use AIGLX, not Xgl, by default.

-Xgl was removed from X11R7.5 in 2009 due to its being an unmaintained server variant.
+Xgl was removed from X11R7.5 in 2009 due to it being an unmaintained server variant.